Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Numerical Simulations

 We begin with the saturation behavior depicted in Theorem~\ref{thm dynamic gain}.
-In Figures~\ref{fig:Lemma2_Exp1} and~\ref{fig:Lemma2_Exp2}, the unsaturated angular velocity $\omega_0$ in \eqref{proportional} is shown by gray dotted line.
-It exceeds the bound $\bar{\omega}$ presented by red dotted line and thereby the angular velocity saturates when the robot is in the saturation region $\mathcal{S}=\left\{ \bm{g} \mid r_\delta < \rho \right\}$.
-While in Figures~\ref{fig:Lemma2_Exp3}-\ref{sub@fig:Lemma2_Exp7}, there always holds that $\omega=\omega_0$ and hence the angular velocity does not saturate.
-The above phenomenon confirms that the angular velocity with dynamic gain only saturates in $\mathcal{S}$.
+In Figures~\ref{fig:Lemma2_Exp1} and~\ref{fig:Lemma2_Exp2}, the unsaturated angular velocity $\omega_0$ in \eqref{proportional} is represented by the gray dotted line.
+It exceeds the bound $\bar{\omega}$ presented by the red dotted line, thereby the angular velocity saturates when the robot is in the saturation region $\mathcal{S}=\left\{ \bm{g} \mid r_\delta < \rho \right\}$.
+In contrast, in Figures~\ref{fig:Lemma2_Exp3}-\ref{sub@fig:Lemma2_Exp7}, the condition $\omega=\omega_0$ always holds, implying that the angular velocity does not saturate.
 Moreover, the dynamic gain also enables the robot to leave the saturation region in finite time such that the angular velocity would not saturation persistently, as shown by Figures~\ref{fig:Lemma2_Exp1}-\ref{fig:Lemma2_Exp3}.

 Following the above discussion, we illustrate the evolution of the orientation error $\theta_e$ in Figure~\ref{fig:Thm3}.
-By co-design of the CVF and control laws, we provide the explicit condition \eqref{stabilization condition} in Theorem~\ref{thm stabilization condition}, under which the orientation error $\theta_e$ asymptotically converges to zero in all the examples.
-Therefore, the trajectories of the closed-loop system are guaranteed to converge to the integral curves of the CVF.
-It should be noted that the initial orientation of the robot in Example 7 aligns with the CVF, so that the orientation error $\theta_e$ remains zero.
+By co-designing of the CVF and control laws, the orientation error $\theta_e$ asymptotically converges to zero in all examples as stated in Theorem~\ref{thm stabilization condition}.
+It should be noted that the initial orientation of the robot in Example 7 aligns with the CVF, such that the orientation error $\theta_e$ remains zero.

 Finally, Figure~\ref{fig:Thm 4} shows the results of almost global convergence in Theorem~\ref{thm convergence}.
 Under the proposed motion planning algorithm, the configuration error of the nonholonomic robot converges to zero while the curvature of the actual trajectory maintains the prescribed upper bound $\bar{\kappa}=1$, as illustrated in Figures~\ref{fig:Thm4 Set 1 error},\ref{sub@fig:Thm4 Set 2 error}.
 The snapshots of trajectories shown in Figures~\ref{fig:Thm4 Set 1 t0}-\ref{sub@fig:Thm4 Set 1 t3} and Figures~\ref{fig:Thm4 Set 2 t0}-\ref{sub@fig:Thm4 Set 2 t3} depict the convergence towards the target configuration for all examples.